Author

 The arc

 A rare voice in early-2000s web magazines: educated, intellectually restless, writing about culture and leisure with the same rigor others applied to politics.
 She had taste and didn't hide it.
-Could write a recipe, a rant, or a museum analysis with equal skill.
+Could write a recipe, a rant, a museum analysis, a casino primer, or a grocery-bagging treatise with equal skill — and could fuse her voice with MaxPower's twice over without losing either.
 The pseudonym protected her identity but couldn't hide her intelligence — or the fact that someone was living a thoughtful, time-rich life in urban Canada and bringing the receipts back to R4NT.
 Her archive remains a snapshot of how a curious, witty mind can fill a magazine's pages five years running.

 Every post